nvettore/tech-compendium/Troubleshooting/Class.md

 ---

 # Step 5.
 Implement the solution or escalate as necessary
+Implement your solution at your level if you can.
+Keep in mind if a fix causes other outages that may effect others, you SHOULD alert them.
+This is usually a reboot of some sort.

+Outages over 15 minutes usually have to be reported up but this can be unit/organization specific.

 ---

 # Step 6.
 Verify full system functionality and, if applicable, implement preventive measures
+This step is where you may have to start back at step 2 or 3.
+Implelent your solution and validate everything works.
+**In my experience you want to validate yourself if possible** If your fix doesnt work, go back and see if your 'Theory of probable cause' could still be the same.
+Start thinking about if you need to report this incident if you havent already.

+If you validate your fix worked, implement preventative measures if you can.
+* i.e. if someone tripped on a cable, move the cable out of the way or anchor it.

+Alert the customer the service should be back up.

 ---
 # Step 7.
 Document findings, actions, outcomes and lessons learned
+Be sure to always document any fixes.
+This can be tedious but important.
+Especially if you built any automation/scripts to deal with this fix.

+If you see this problem accuring often, start looking at macro level services and the organization.
+Can you do anything ensure this doesnt keep happening?